facebook/oram/README.md

 This library implements an Oblivious RAM (ORAM) for secure enclave applications.

-ORAM can be used to reduce the information (including memory access patterns) visible to an attacker who has access to the enclave's host system.

 This crate assumes that ORAM clients are running inside a secure enclave architecture that provides memory encryption.
 It does not perform encryption-on-write and thus is **not** secure without memory encryption.